grip-on-software/data-gathering/README.md

     relevant to the project.

-The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains only one section whose name `$SOURCE_HOST` is to be replaced by the hostname of a version control system that requires authentication.
-Additional sections may be added if the project(s) have more VCS hosts.
+The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains two sections: the first, whose name is `$SOURCE_HOST`, is to be replaced by the hostname of a version control system that contains the project repositories.
+The second section with the placeholder name `$DEFINITIONS_HOST`, is the hostname containing project definitions, matching the URLs in the `definitions` section of the settings.
+The two sections by default share a few of their credentials.

+These sections may be edited and additional sections may be added if the project(s) have different setups, such as more VCS hosts.
 All options may be set to falsy values, e.g., to perform unauthenticated access to to disable access to the service completely.

 - `env` (`$SOURCE_CREDENTIALS_ENV`): Name of the environment variable that contains the path to the SSH identity file.
 This option is only used by Git.